The Queen unseen: Extreme lengths to keep Her Majesty hidden

-Temporary tunnels, six-foot tall screens and a helicopter ride are reportedly part of an extreme plan to transport the Queen unseen to the memorial service of her late husband, Prince Philip.
+Temporary tunnels, 2m tall screens and a helicopter ride are reportedly part of an extreme plan to transport the Queen unseen to the memorial service of her late husband, Prince Philip.

 As the Queen soldiers on amid news of increasing fragility, Buckingham Palace has come up with a heavily orchestrated "military-style" operation that involves a convoluted, covert journey from Windsor Castle to Westminster Abbey, according to the Daily Mail.